LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendknowledgebase.md

 1. Start a new messaging conversation from the consumer side

-2. Open LiveEngage and accept the conversation.
+2. Open Conversational Cloud and accept the conversation.
 This will open the conversation window

 3. Check to see if Recommended Actions Widget is visible